Our Partners

 This project is part of the National Challenge Fund, established under the government’s National Recovery and Resilience Plan (NRRP), funded by the EU’s Recovery and Resilience Facility.
 The fund is coordinated by Taighde Éireann – Research Ireland.

-We are proud to have collaborated with a network of dedicated partners including community and library services and commercial, public sector and non-governmental organisations, and have built a network of 427 stakeholders, 272 older adults, and 45 organisations across 22 counties and 6 nations.
+We are proud to have collaborated with a network of dedicated partners including community and library services and commercial, public sector and non-governmental organisations, and have built a network of over 500 stakeholders.
+We have also established contacts with more than 45 organisations across 22 counties and 6 nations.

 0